pingcap/talent-plan/talent-challenge-program/selected-projects.md

 Selected Projects in Season 1 are listed below.
 Mentee candidates who want to participate in a certain project please refer to [Mentee Selection Process](README.md#mentees)

+The difficulty of the project is divided into three levels: Very hard, Hard, and Medium, the corresponding pre-tax bonus is RMB 10000 to a very hard project, RMB 8000 to a hard project and RMB 5000 to a medium project respectively.

 ### Template

 ```